Written and first recorded by Bruce Springsteen & The E Street Band (1973).

 Hit versions by co-writer Doris Troy (US #10/R&B #3/CAN #1/NZ #8 1963), The Hollies (US #98/UK #2 1964 |US #44 1967), Faith Hope & Charity (UK #38 1976), Linda Ronstadt (US #44/MOR #5 1979).

 From the wiki: “‘Just One Look’ was written by Doris Troy and Gregory Carroll.
 Troy, then going by her pen name Doris Payne, recorded a studio demo of the song and began to shop the song around to studios, first to Sue Records.
 But their lack of response led Troy to instead offer the song to Jerry Wexler at Atlantic Records.
 Unbeknownst to Troy, Atlantic would later release her demo, unchanged, as a single.

 First recorded by Kelly Gordon (1969).

 Hit versions by The Hollies (US #7/UK #3 1969), Neil Diamond (US #20/MOR #4 1970), The Justice Collective (UK #1 2012).

 From the wiki: “‘He Ain’t Heavy, He’s My Brother’ is a popular music ballad written by Bobby Scott and Bob Russell.
-Originally recorded by Kelly Gordon (producer for Glen Campbell, Aretha Franklin, David Lee Roth) in 1969, the song became a worldwide hit for The Hollies later that year and again for Neil Diamond in 1970.
+Originally recorded by Kelly Gordon (who would later become a producer for Glen Campbell, Aretha Franklin, David Lee Roth) in 1969, the song became a worldwide hit for The Hollies later that year and again for Neil Diamond in 1970.
 Scott and Russell had been introduced to each other by Johnny Mercer, at a California nightclub.
 Although Russell was dying of lymphoma and the pair met in person only three times, they managed to collaborate on the song.

 Originally recorded by The Contours (US #3/R&B #1 1962).